RhobanProject/Dynaban/README.md

 Where speedCalculationDelay is in ms and maxServoSpeed is in steps/s.
 8096 steps/s (2 rotations/s) is a comfortable max speed for a MX64 => maximum value of speedCalculationDelay = 252 ms

-## <a name="Miscellaneous"></a>Miscellaneous :
+## Miscellaneous
 When the debugOn field is set to 1, debug information will be printed through the serial interface every time something is written by the user on the serial interface.

 Don't mind the positionTrackerOn field, it's used by us when testing and benchmarking but it's not meant to be user-friendly.
 The idea here is to store information (typically the present position) on the RAM as fast as possible and, only when the experience is over, send the data through the serial port.
 The position sensor is currently read at 1KHz (could be read up to 10KHz) which is way more than what's achievable through the dxl protocol.

-## <a name="Is using floating point values a good idea ?"></a> Is using floating point values a good idea ?
+## Is using floating point values a good idea ?
 Dynaban started on a MX-64 which is powered by a Cortex M3 with a 72MHz clock.
 The embedded micro controller doesn't have a FPU, which means that both floating point multiplications and floating point divisions take a lot of time to process.
 We did some benchmarks.
 Measures were done with a hardware timer with a precision of 0.1 ms :
 1 000 000 floating point multiplications done in 1.1431 seconds, which implies ~82 clock cycles per multiplication.
 1 000 000 floating point divisions done in 1.0995 seconds, which implies ~79 clock cycles per division.

 ~80 cycles for an operation is a lot, but Dynaban works well even though the hardware is ticked at 1 kHz.
-Using floats when talking torques and following timed trajectories is handy but when Dynaban will be implemented on devices with lesser uC performances, we'll use fixed point arithmetics instead.
+Using floats when talking torques and following timed trajectories is handy but we might need fixed point arithmetics if this is needed on a device with lesser uC performances.

-## To do  :
+## Warnings

-     - Modify how the speed is calculated.
-The speed ranges from 0 to 1023 (and 1024 to 2047 for the other direction).
-1023 is 117.07rpm, 1 is 0.114rpm which is about 8 steps/s
-     (the magnetic encoder has 4096 steps).
-Therefore, to be able to measure a speed of 0.114rpm, we need to wait 128ms.
-This is very bad when you think "control loop", since delays create instability.
-The easy solution is to reduce precision (unless you're using your MX to build a clock, not sure it's useful to get a precision of  0.114rpm).
-A better solution is to reduce precision (ie reduce delay) as speed goes up.
-     - Make it possible to set a speed in joint mode (connect control loops to each other)
-     - Write documentation for this new portion of RAM :

-	bool          positionTrackerOn;        // 0xA4
-    	bool          debugOn;                  // 0xA5
-    	uint16 staticFriction;                  // 0xA6
-	float i0;								// 0xA8
-	float r;								// 0xAC
-	float ke;                               // 0xB0
-	float kvis;                             // 0xB4
-	uint16 statToCoulTrans;                 // 0xB8
-	float coulombCommandDivider;            // 0xBA
-	int16 speedCalculationDelay;			// 0xBE
-	float ouputTorque;                      // 0xC0
-	float outputTorqueWithoutFriction;      // 0xC4
-	unsigned char frozenRamOn;              // 0xC8
-	unsigned char useValuesNow;             // 0xC9
-	uint16 torqueKp;                        // 0xCA
-	float goalTorque;						// 0xCC
+⚠️ **Warning 1:** A bad firmware can break your servo.
+Be careful when you code.

+⚠️ **Warning 2:** Using an alternative firmware may void the warranty of your servo.

 ## License